brentongunning/voodoo.js/config/readme.txt

 1-26-2014 - 0.8.8
 Add 'load' Model event and View.loaded to set when a View has finished loading.
 Bug Fix: Support dirtiable non-mesh scene objects (ie. lights).
-Updated ThreeJs to r65.
+Bug Fix: Fix crash when using min build and performanceScaling disabled Updated ThreeJs to r65.

 9-28-2013 - 0.8.7